 If only this was the best way.
 Shipping a bike can get complicated and expensive, so here’s how not to do it.

-(Spoiler alert: Here is the easiest and cheapest way to ship it)
+(Spoiler alert: Here is the easiest way to ship it)

 - Stand in line at FedEx for an hour

 All you need is some quick advice, but you realize this turned out to be your first mistake.
 You end up waiting an hour just to hear that the process of shipping your bike will take more than you expected.

 - Buy a bike box, bubble wrap, and packing peanuts

 You decide to continue down the FedEx path and buy their bike box.
 Goodbye $25.
 Oh, and you need some extra packaging materials to pack the bike too.
 You pull out your wallet yet again.
 It’s actually $30.